kamailio/kamailio-docs/kamailio-kemi-framework/docs/core.md

 `bool is_ACK()`

+Return true if the method type of the SIP message is `ACK`.

 ### KSR.is_BYE() ###

 `bool is_BYE()`

+Return true if the method type of the SIP message is `BYE`.

 ### KSR.is_CANCEL() ###

 `bool is_CANCEL()`

+Return true if the method type of the SIP message is `CANCEL`.

 ### KSR.is_REGISTER() ###

 `bool is_REGISTER()`

+Return true if the method type of the SIP message is `REGISTER`.

 ### KSR.is_MESSAGE() ###

 `bool is_MESSAGE()`

+Return true if the method type of the SIP message is `MESSAGE`.

 ### KSR.is_SUBSCRIBE() ###

 `bool is_SUBSCRIBE()`

+Return true if the method type of the SIP message is `SUBSCRIBE`.

 ### KSR.is_PUBLISH() ###

 `bool is_PUBLISH()`

+Return true if the method type of the SIP message is `PUBLISH`.

 ### KSR.is_NOTIFY() ###

 `bool is_NOTIFY()`

+Return true if the method type of the SIP message is `NOTIFY`.

 ### KSR.is_OPTIONS() ###

 `bool is_OPTIONS()`

+Return true if the method type of the SIP message is `OPTIONS`.

 ### KSR.is_INFO() ###

 `bool is_INFO()`

+Return true if the method type of the SIP message is `INFO`.

 ### KSR.is_UPDATE() ###

 `bool is_UPDATE()`

+Return true if the method type of the SIP message is `UPDATE`.

 ### KSR.is_PRACK() ###

 `bool is_PRACK()`

+Return true if the method type of the SIP message is `PRACK`.

 ### KSR.is_myself(...) ###